-It was gratifying to see a full house for the recent concert by the South Somerset Choral Society in St. Mary’s, Chard – the threat of more wintry weather was no deterrent.
+It was gratifying to see a full house for this concert by the South Somerset Choral Society in St. Mary’s, Chard – the threat of more wintry weather was no deterrent.
 The programme picked by musical director Tim Donaldson was a demanding one, but he and SSCS rose to the occasion, supported by two very fine soloists.
 A small but skilful orchestra was led by Jane Margeson.

 First we heard Vaughan Williams’ setting of poetry by George Herbert – the ‘Five Mystical Songs’ of 1911.
 This gave baritone soloist Jake Muffett his chance to establish his credentials, and he did so straight away.
 His phrasing was elegant and assured and his diction exemplary – he did take a few minutes to even out his sound quality across the lower and upper registers, but his singing was always expressive.
 I was particularly struck by the way he contrasted “Love” (God) and “Guest” (Mankind) in the third song – his control of the timbres was lovely, as was his handling of dynamic contrasts in the fourth.

 An evening of Mozart and Beethoven was the latest offering from the South Somerset Choral Society.
 It is easy to underestimate the demands of such a programme and conductor Tim Donaldson and the assembled forces are to be congratulated on how well they met these challenges in South Petherton Church on Saturday 18th November 2017